Hilltop Youth: Labor

 Many of the Hilltop Youth feel that the mainstream settler movement has lost its way, opting for cheap housing close to major cities, built by local Arab labor, with tall fences and no space between their homes.
 The Youth often engage in organic farming and shun Palestinian labor in favor of Hebrew labor.
 2.5% of eggs consumed in Israel are calculated to be produced on the outposts run by the Hilltop Youth leader Avri Ran.

 Expulsion

-In 18 May 2025, settlers from Hilltop Youth built an illegal outpost 100 meters from Al-Mughayyir, Ramallah.
+On 18 May 2025, settlers from Hilltop Youth built an illegal outpost 100 meters from Al-Mughayyir, Ramallah.
 The 150 Palestinian inhabitants were forced to leave their homes.
 The settlers harassed and threw stones at the Palestinian villagers as they tried to take their belongings and dismantle the buildings.
 Police and soldiers were present in the village but did not intervene.

 Government response

 The Hilltop Youth has been condemned in the past by figures within Israel's government, with Former Prime Minister Ehud Barak referring to the group as unacceptable "homemade terror, Jewish-made terror".